qormiman/xirja-backend/PROGRESS.md

   `storeTotal()` logic from the original prototype, now computed from real data rather than a hardcoded catalog, computed on the phone from data the list screen already has (see the comment above `computeStoreRanking` in `App.js`) plus the new `/stores` endpoint.
-A simple three-tab bar switches between all three screens — local state, not the React Navigation library yet (fine for 3 screens, won't scale cleanly much further).
+"Store lists" (new): the complementary strategy to Compare — instead of "everything from one store," each item is assigned to its own individually cheapest store (`item.cheapest`), then grouped into one card per store with its item count, subtotal, and a preview of what's in it.
+Reached from a "Split into N store lists" button at the bottom of Compare (only shown when splitting would actually involve more than one store), with its own back arrow rather than a fourth tab — mirrors exactly how the original clickable prototype linked the two screens.
+A simple three-tab bar switches between "My list"/"Browse"/"Compare" — local state, not the React Navigation library yet (fine for 3 tabs, won't scale cleanly much further).
 Uses a random per-device id (`AsyncStorage`) in place of real accounts, which don't exist yet — documented in `xirja-app/SETUP.md` as a deliberate, swappable shortcut, not an oversight.

 ## Not started / explicitly designed-only (confirmed absent from the code)

-- Real code for 6 of the 9 designed screens (Item detail, Store lists, Shopping mode, Trip summary, Settings, Onboarding) — these exist only in the clickable `.dc.html` prototype.
-"My list", "Browse", and "Compare" are now real; everything else isn't yet.
+- Real code for 5 of the 9 designed screens (Item detail, Shopping mode, Trip summary, Settings, Onboarding) — these exist only in the clickable `.dc.html` prototype.
+"My list", "Browse", "Compare", and "Store lists" are now real; everything else isn't yet.
-- Real navigation library (React Navigation or similar) — today's 3-screen switch is a simple local-state toggle, fine for now, won't scale cleanly much further.
+- Real navigation library (React Navigation or similar) — today's screen switching is a simple local-state toggle (three tabs plus one sub-screen reached by a button), fine for now, won't scale cleanly much further — especially once Shopping mode needs to be reached FROM a specific store list, which a local `useState` string can express but won't stay clean for long.
-- Compare doesn't yet let you act on the ranking (e.g. "split into store lists" like the original prototype) — it shows the real numbers, but there's no next step from there yet.
+- Store lists is the end of that path for now — it shows what to buy where, but there's no "check items off while shopping" screen yet (that's Shopping mode, still prototype-only) and no way to save/revisit a split once you leave the screen.
 - The price-correction workflow (`user_price` table, site-vs-mine trust logic) — designed in the prototype and spec, not ported to real code.
 - Legal / Terms-of-Service review for each chain — flagged as overdue in